JcKendo/worm-ssh/readme.md

 GGH is a lightweight, fast wrapper around your SSH commands.
 It helps you to recall your SSH sessions.
 This is one of the most useful tools for developers who work with multiple servers.

-Thanks to GGH Team for this amazing tool.
+Thanks to GGH Team.

 ### What is Worm?

-Worm inherits all the features of GGH and expands with several new capabilities, such as:
+Worm inherits all the features of GGH and expands with several new capabilities (I need), such as:

 - Setting up a workspace for each project or company...
 - Each workspace contains multiple files, with each file managing a separate list of servers that need SSH access.
 A